aweder05/PID-Project-Engineering-3-Sophie-Anton/README.md

 ----

-##### This is the final wiring.
+##### This is probably going to be the final wiring.
 The hardest thing about wiring this project was the space that we allowed ourselves to work with from the beginning.
 Since we wanted to avoid having a large and bulky box, we decided during our design process that we would try and fit everything inside a relatively small box.
 Eventually we decided that it would probably be better to take all of the electronic components out of the box, get it working, and then assemble everything at the end.

 ----